 Today’s recipe is a delicious and almost sinful risotto: Stracchino and Speck Risotto.
 I love cheese and Stracchino is an Italian mild soft cheese that I adore.
 And I love Italian Speck.
 If you are not familiar with it, it is a smoked prosciutto from South Tyrol, in the Italian Alps.
 I use it often…

-Chicken Scaloppine with Gorgonzola
+Chicken Gorgonzola (Italian Scaloppine)

 - « Previous Page